-- 2Dealing with Different Personalities
+Two: Dealing with Different Personalities

 The line between friendly and friendship is very fine indeed, so being able to identify my team’s behavioural profiles was really important so that I could start to identify the strengths and potential missing pieces within our team.

 The tool I use in my leadership is based on the behavioural models of DISC and the like.
-You can access and get your team to complete it here. (link to Signature Style Quiz)
+You can access and get your team to complete it here.

-- 3Having to Develop New Skill-Sets
+Three: Having to Develop New Skill-Sets

 Initially this may feel overwhelming as your technical skills have allowed you to get to this point, but now they are no longer enough for team cohesion and harmony in meeting team and departmental goals.

 In my work with leaders, I have found that if you continue to focus on using and developing your technical skills, you will run out of time and capacity to develop relationships within your team, neglecting performance as you take a greater and greater burden of performance on your own shoulders.

 So, get yourself onto a leadership course that focuses on building your personal and people skills as a leader.
-You can find out I help leaders with this here.
+You can find out I help leaders with this here

-- 4Engaging in Feedback and Performance Conversations
+Four: Engaging in Feedback and Performance Conversations

 I recommend putting in place a weekly / monthly schedule on specific dates and times, and with an agenda with the individual members of your team.
 Be sure to back that up with team meetings on an equally regular basis to build team morale.

-8 Strategies to Help Transition from Mate to Manager
+eight Strategies to Help Transition from Mate to Manager

-- 1Ask for your Manager’s Support
+One: Ask for your Manager’s Support

 Your manager has been an important part of your promotion, so asking for their help and coming up with a mutual plan on your development needs and the development of a team vision and set of goals is a no brainer.